valleriia/HW2-Python/PyBank/README.md

 # python-homework

-Note to TA: In my results I got different figures, but they seem correct accordingly budget_data.csv file.
+Note to TA: In my results I got different figures, but they seem correct according budget_data.csv file.

 I believe the budget_data.csv file is not the same as one used to come up with the sample text.